 The group continues to enjoy a diverse, blue chip customer base, so the impact of a loss of a single customer is limited.
-Although economic circumstances have become more volatile, the strength of our customer base has both increased and diversified during the period, so this risk has, overall, remained unchanged.
+The strength of our customer base has both increased and diversified during the period, including from the acquisitions. so this risk has decreased.